wordofwarning/wordofwarning.org/current/2016-spring/macaskill/index.md

 *Presented by* Contact + Word of Warning *during* Queer Contact 2016

 ####In Brief
-A new performance about penis envy, female masculinity, horses + DIY.
+Donning her chaps to ask if size really does matter, MacAskill delivers a full-frontal assault on penis envy, female masculinity, horses and DIY.  *Tell me about it, Stud…*

 ####Venue + Booking Details
 Dates: Thursday 4 — Saturday 6 February 2016, 9.30pm
 <a href="http://contactmcr.com/visit/getting-here" target="_blank">Venue: Contact (space 2)</a>, Oxford Road, Manchester, M15 6JA